h-milz/wireless-gk/README.md

 This triggered my wish to restart my former idea with more recent components, like

-  * an ESP32-C5 MCU (as soon as the C5 is available)
+  * an ESP32 MCU (C6, or rather the C5 as soon as it is available)

   * 8-channel ADCs and DACs by AKM

-  * low-noise / low THD op-amps like OPA4134, 4227 or 1679
+  * low-noise / low THD op-amps like NJM2608 or NE5532

   * some power management chips for LiPo charging and creating supply voltages.

 Primarly for marketing reasons, everything will work with 24 bit resolution, 44.1 kHz sample rate.
 The VG-99 and the GR-55 work with these parameters, and it would be hard to advertise a device that does less, although from a technical standpoint 16/32 or 16/36 would probably be enough.
 The downside to this is, it will require a higher over-the-air bandwidth (see **Alternative Approaches** below).